DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 1. Identify all entities.
 For each identified entity, extract the following information:

-- entity_name: Name of the entity, capitalized
+- entity: Name of the entity

 - entity_type: One of the following types: [organization, product, service, industry]